Marriage Counselling: Options & Cost

 Gottman therapy for relationship counselling and marriage counselling

-Gottman therapy is based on the Gottman Method, developed by Dr. John and Julie Gottman to help couples communicate more efficiently.
+Gottman therapy is a form of talking therapy based on the Gottman Method, developed by Dr. John and Julie Gottman to help couples communicate more efficiently.
 This modality focuses on a visual model called the “Sound Relationship House,” which features different levels of connection.
-With this method, couples create “Love Maps” to learn more about each other’s inner worlds and hopes for the future.
-The aim is for these insights to help couples understand each other more deeply and foster intimacy.
+With this method, couples create “Love Maps” to learn more about each other’s inner worlds, view situations from new perspectives, and share their hopes for the future.
+The aim is for these insights to help couples understand each other more deeply, improve communication, and foster intimacy.
 Gottman therapists offer advice, coaching, exercises, and role-playing to support clients.

 Emotionally focused therapy (EFT) for relationship counselling

 Emotionally focused therapy was developed in the UK and is an option for those facing challenges related to insecure attachment or childhood traumas that impact their adult relationships.
 In this modality, the relationship counsellor helps the clients explore past life experiences and how they can affect the present.
-Empathy and emotions are highlighted in this modality, allowing couples to get to know each other through a more profound lens.
+Empathy and emotions are highlighted in this modality, allowing couples to address specific issues, progress toward their goals, and get to know each other through different lenses.

 Imago relationship counselling

 Imago therapy is a unique modality developed in 1980 that focuses on transforming conflict through connection.
-The therapist helps clients explore their childhood relationships with love and create personal images of who they want to be as whole and healthy adults so they can show up for their partner as well.
+With this form of marriage therapy, the therapist helps clients explore their childhood relationships with love and create personal images of who they want to be as whole and healthy adults so they can show up for their partner as well.
+Imago therapy can help foster a powerful sense of empathy between partners.

-Cognitive behavioral therapy (CBT) and similar counselling modalities
+Cognitive behavioral therapy (CBT) and similar couples counselling modalities

 Cognitive behavioral therapy (CBT) is one of the most widely used therapy modalities today.
 It can be used in individual therapy sessions or for couples.
 A CBT family therapist may offer sessions focused on how thoughts, emotions, and behaviors connect and how shifting distorted thoughts may shift other variables.
+For example, CBT can help a couple recognize how one partner’s mental health crisis may be impacting their beliefs about the relationship.
 Other modalities related to CBT that use similar methods include dialectical behavior therapy (DBT) and exposure and response prevention (ERP), which can be used for couples, individuals, and groups.

 Session overview